-Price – While Instapage may not have much in the way of variety when it comes to price packages, the monthly price of $149 is, in my humble opinion, pretty reasonable for the value you get.
+- Price – While Instapage may not have much in the way of variety when it comes to price packages, the monthly price of $199 is, in my humble opinion, pretty reasonable for the value you get.
 Even if you’re a small business, your digital marketing team should consider investing in Instapage.

 - Features – I believe that Instapage has the best landing page builder.
 I would challenge anybody who tells me that there is a more comprehensive builder than that.
 In fact, Instapage has saved me money by allowing me to do away with extra tools in order to get hold of all of the features which are included here as standard, such as the form building feature.

-Templates – You can tell that a fair amount of time and thought has gone into creating Instapage’s templates.
-Unlike a lot of other page builders who offer extremely basic options, Instapage’s templates are super professional and, you get a really good range to choose from.
+- Templates – You can tell that a fair amount of time and thought has gone into creating Instapage’s templates.
+Unlike a lot of other page builders who offer extremely basic options, Instapage’s landing page designs are super professional and, you get a really good range to choose from.

-Price Options – OK, call me picky but, when getting onboard with an online tool, I do like to have a little more choice when it comes to price packages.
-While the value is there and the Instapage Business package is fine for myself, it would be handy to have some other options to offer my clients; many of whom are on fairly tight budgets.
+- Price Options – OK, call me picky but, when getting on board with an online tool, I do like to have a little more choice when it comes to price packages.
+While the value is there and the Instapage Business package is fine for me, it would be handy to have some other options to offer my clients; many of whom are on fairly tight budgets.
 Also, there’s no adjustable enterprise plan which may prove to be useful to the big names.

 Are there any alternatives to Instapage?